xohail/WP-Docker/README.md

 # WP-Docker
-Guide to setup Wordpress with Mysql 8 and PHP 7+
+Guide to setup Wordpress with Mysql 8, phpmyadmin and PHP 7+

 ## Steps to configure on local system
 * Open CLI